Lungu invokes emergency powers in Zambia after market blaze

-LUSAKA Zambian President Edgar Lungu said on Thursday he had invoked emergency powers to deal with "acts of sabotage" by his political opponents, after fire gutted the country's biggest market.
+LUSAKA (Reuters) - Zambian President Edgar Lungu said on Thursday he had invoked emergency powers to deal with "acts of sabotage" by his political opponents, after fire gutted the country's biggest market.

 The main opposition party said his use of emergency powers was unnecessary and was a ploy to make it easier for police to arrest its supporters.